Overview

 Call For Papers

-The organizing committee is looking forward to your contributions to the 1st workshop on Incentives in Academia, held in conjunction with EC’24 on July 8th in New Haven.
+The organizing committee is looking forward to your contributions to the 2nd workshop on Incentives in Academia, held in conjunction with EC’25 on July 10th at Stanford University.
 We encourage submissions of research papers or position papers whose methods, models, or key insights are relevant to 1) a scenario in academia and 2) strategic behaviors or incentives.

 For example, relevant empirical research may include data-driven or experimental design papers aiming to understand incentives in academic contexts such as peer review, grading, and learner-sourcing.
 We also encourage theoretical works.
 For example, insights from information elicitation could enhance the honesty and quality of grading reports, auction theory might optimize peer review processes, and matching market design could improve student admissions, paper bidding, and faculty job market strategies.